realworldocaml/book/book/04a-example-ascii-table.md

 for the length of the header and the lengths of the rows to be mismatched.

-The simple column-based interface described here is a good starting for building a richer API.
+The simple column-based interface described here is also a good starting for building a richer API.
 You could for example build specialized colums with different formatting and alignment rules, which is easier to do with this interface than with the original one based on passing in lists-of-lists.